yoursandeshshrestha/TreesIndia/Docs/context.md

 ## 🎯 **Project Overview**

 **TREESINDIA** is a unified digital platform with two main modules: **Home Services** and **Real Estate**.
-Users get free credits for property listings, can recharge their wallet, and brokers can buy subscriptions for unlimited posting.
-The platform features simplified phone+OTP authentication, credit-based property posting, AI assistance, and comprehensive booking management.
+Users can post properties freely, can recharge their wallet, and brokers can buy subscriptions for unlimited posting.
+The platform features simplified phone+OTP authentication, free property posting, AI assistance, and comprehensive booking management.

 ### **Core Vision:**

 - **Two Main Modules**: Home Services, Real Estate
-- **Credit System**: Free credits for property listings (admin-configurable)
+- **Free Property Posting**: Users can post properties without any cost
 - **Wallet System**: Rechargeable wallet for all transactions
 - **Subscription Model**: Brokers can buy unlimited posting subscriptions
 - **Simplified Auth**: Phone number + OTP only